-If you need to glue glass to metal then it is important to make the right choice about the glue that you use.
+If you need to glue glass to metal then it is important to choose the right glue.

-If you select a glue that is not suited to the task at hand then the repair job may end up in failure.
+If you select a glue that is not suited to the task at hand then the repair job is going to be a disaster.

 Is it a short term or longer term repair?